ComputeCanada/magic_castle/README.md

 ### 4.5 nb_nodes

-`nb_nodes` defines how many compute node instances will be created.
+Defines how many compute node instances will be created.
 This integer can be between 0 and your cloud allocation instance upper limit minus 2 (you must leave room for a management node and a login node).